 Fall Prevention.
 Almost all patients are candidates of fall injuries while in the hospital.
 In fact, fall injuries are among the most common incidents reported in the hospital.
-Therefore, nurses should always be on the look-out and critical on implementing strategies to prevent fall injuries.
+Therefore, nurses should always be on the look-out and critical of implementing strategies to prevent fall injuries.
 For example, ensuring that the call bell is within the reach of the patient, making use of non-skid socks if they are up and about, and be mindful of the medications that can cause drowsiness and confusion.
 Patients can also benefit from putting the side-rails up for safety.

 Promote Fluid Balance.
-All patients admitted in the hospital can dehydrate if not properly monitored.
+All patients admitted to the hospital can dehydrate if not properly monitored.
 It is SOP to initiate intravenous fluid therapy to patients who are critical and requiring immediate medical intervention.
-While those who can take oral fluids, nurses should ensure that they meet the daily requirement of fluid intake to prevent fluid deficit.
+While those who can take oral fluids, nurses should ensure that they meet the daily requirement of fluid intake to prevent a fluid deficit.

-The foundation of an effective and quality patient care is when the nurse delivers safe, cost-effective, and evidence-based practice interventions generating a positive patient outcome.
+The foundation of effective and quality patient care is when the nurse delivers safe, cost-effective, and evidence-based practice interventions generating a positive patient outcome.
 For every patient problem, there is a corresponding intervention that a nurse can offer either independently, by following a doctor’s order, or from other health care professionals’ directions.
 Nurses should always be guided by their knowledge, skills, interpersonal communication, and resourcefulness when carrying out an intervention.

 - Butcher, H. K., Bulechek, G. M., Dochterman, J. M. M., & Wagner, C. (2018).
 Nursing Interventions classification (NIC)-E-Book.
 Elsevier Health Sciences.

 - Reising, D. (2016).
 Nursing interventions: Need for clarity.
 Journal of Nursing Education.
 2016;55(12):667-668. https://doi.org/10.3928/01484834-20161114-01